-Spinning plates is a reference to a classic story about Richard Feynman, in which Richard Feynman becomes burned out after accomplishing so much in physics, then rediscovers what it’s like to enjoy physics by delighting in a seemingly-unimportant problem.
-Here is a link to that story, from Surely You’re Joking, Mr. Feynman.
+Spinning plates is a reference to one of the classic Richard Feynman stories, in which Richard Feynman becomes burned out after accomplishing so much in physics, then rediscovers what it’s like to enjoy physics by delighting playfully in solving a seemingly-unimportant physics problem.

-As of fall 2017, I work as a software engineer at Pilot.com.
-“Higher-order type theory and arguing with Quickbooks.”
+Since fall 2017, I work as a software engineer at Pilot.com.
+If our engineering team had a t-shirt, it would say “higher-order type theory and arguing with Quickbooks.”
 Pilot solves bookkeeping for startups and nonprofits.
 Read more about us in TechCrunch!

 - PyCon 2016: Oneliner-izer: An Exercise in Constrained Coding